derpixler/wordpress-playground-setup/README.md

 # Come lets play with WordPress
 Here you get a ready to use `composer.json` and a vagrant `prepare shell script` to generate your own Local WordPress Playground.
 What you need is a little experience with [Vagrant](https://www.vagrantup.com/) and [Composer](https://getcomposer.org/)

-> i know composer is a package manager and not a build-tool but there isn't just one way of doing it.
+>Note: I know composer is a package manager and not a build-tool but there isn't just one way of doing it.

 ## Install your local WordPress - Vagrant
 0. Check if you have installed [Vagrant](https://www.vagrantup.com/) and [Composer](https://getcomposer.org/doc/00-intro.md)